-- We obtained a preliminary injunction enjoining a major satellite television provider from airing nationally broadcast commercials.
-The injunction was affirmed on appeal and, in the process, the Second Circuit redefined several key doctrines in the law of false advertising.
+- We obtained a preliminary injunction enjoining the leading satellite provider from airing nationally broadcast television commercials.
+We successfully argued an appeal which led the Second Circuit to redefine several key doctrines in the law of false advertising.

 - We concluded the successful representation of a medical device company, the defendant/counterclaim-plaintiff in a false advertising case involving two major competitors in the market for surgical devices.
 In the lawsuit, filed in federal court in California, both parties alleged violations of the Lanham Act and of California state law.

 - We represented the maker of the leading no-calorie sweetener in a series of false advertising cases and in a high-stakes trade dress infringement action:

 - In the false advertising cases, the plaintiff alleged that our client's advertising claims were false and misleading and that its no-calorie sweetener is not a "healthy" product.
 After obtaining a ruling excluding our adversary's key piece of evidence, the parties reached a mutually-agreeable settlement.